 This Pumpkin Pie Smoothie Bowl tastes like a smoothie version of pumpkin pie filling!
-It’s loaded with veggies for a filling, nutrient-dense breakfast that’s bursting with fall flavors and spices.
+It’s loaded with veggies for a filling, nutrient-dense breakfast that’s bursting with fall spices.
 It’s gluten-free, paleo, vegan and Whole30.

 Alright, we’re well into October, but I don’t think the sun over here has gotten the memo yet, since as I write this, it’s 87°F here in San Diego, with the high of the day looking towards 91°F. At least in the foreseeable forecast, we’ll be finally dropping below 75°F, because earlier this week it hit 100°F. 😱

 I know it’s fall and all, but it still feels like July!
 And with this heat, I’m still craving cool treats, like smoothie bowls, to help keep me cool, instead of the oatmeal and hot chocolate I’d be wanting if it actually felt like fall.
 I’m waiting for those days…especially since I was just in Lake Tahoe for the weekend, and saw the most beautiful array of color changing leaves, all shades of red and gold, and I’m really missing the chilly bite in the air.

 But for now, since I’m back in sweltering San Diego, I’ll keep doing my smoothie bowl thing.
 Since it is fall though, I’ve got to incorporate some of my favorite fall flavors into my smoothie bowls too, instead of my usual acai bowl or berry pitaya smoothie bowl.
 This Pumpkin Pie Smoothie Bowl is everything you love about autumn flavors, packed into a refreshingly delicious breakfast.